mabhisharma/1-D-data-analysis-with-Neural-Net/README.md

 # 1-D data analysis with Neural-Net
-Analysis of how Neural Networks transform the data so that non linear classification boundary can be learned
+This is analysis of how Neural Networks transform the data so that non linear classification boundary can be learned.
+This is just an overview of how it happens with the help of some plots.

 <p>To get a better sense of what’s going on, let’s consider an dataset that’s 1-dimensional: </p>
 <p>Class A - [-1/3, 1/3]</p>